 –We can hold a harmonic thing that may proliferate in various rhythmic profiles.

 What we want to avoid is erratic or capricious setting and erasing.
 Hold something for a sustainable duration to set up a dramatic break.
 We hold to make a break.
+The longer we hold on, the more magnificent the break may possibly be.
 Breaks are expressive ends.

-What is held, in the following example, we call a “focal collection”.
+What is held, in the following examples, we call a “focal collection”.
 It doesn’t have to behave like the triad that is prolonged in the Schenker universe, but we think focal collections can behave that way.
 There’s debate about that.
+Let us probe the question.

 In bar 6 –